Quantum resetting in continuous measurement induced dynamics of a qubit: Spectral Analysis

 \section{Spectral Analysis}

 The Fokker-Planck operator corresponding to Eq.~(\ref{eq:PIDE}) has interesting spectral properties which were pointed out in \cite{Snizhko}.
-We wish to extend those studies and in particular, for the case $0< \lambda \leq 1$, we report some new results and some subtle features which were not considered in \cite{Snizhko}.
+We wish to extend those studies and in particular, for the case $0< \lambda \leq 1$, we report some new results and some subtle features.
 One seeks solutions to Eq.~(\ref{eq:PIDE}) in the form $P(\theta,t)=\exp(2\gamma_{0}\,\nu\,t)\,f_{\nu}(\theta)$.
 This leads to the following eigenvalue problem for the operator $\mathcal{L}$:

 Noting that $\pi$ and $-\pi$ are identified, we integrate the above equation over a small interval across $\pi$.
 Assuming that $f_\nu(\theta)$ has no divergence at $\pi$ this then gives a discontinuity of $f_\nu$ across $\pi$ and we are led to the following equivalent set of equations: